Rokasl/CS408_project/report/source/14_chapter_7.md

         :> (Get "x" :+: Val 30))
 ```

-Lastly, computation is interrupted on ":=" and "Get" commands to search through the stack and retrieve
+Lastly, computation is interrupted on ":=" and "Get" commands and control is given to the handler,
-or update reference of "x".
+in order to search through the stack and retrieve or update reference of "x".

 ### Final system